misselvexu/mixmicro-apollo/docs/en/deployment/distributed-deployment-guide.md

 * `SPRING_DATASOURCE_URL`: Address of the corresponding environment ApolloPortalDB
 * `SPRING_DATASOURCE_USERNAME`: The username of the corresponding environment ApolloPortalDB
 * `SPRING_DATASOURCE_PASSWORD`: The password of the corresponding environment ApolloPortalDB
-* `APOLLO_PORTAL_ENVS` (optional): corresponds to the [apollo.portal.envs](#_311-apolloportalenvs-supportable-environment-list) configuration item in ApolloPortalDB, which can be configured by this environment parameter if it is not configured in the database
+* `APOLLO_PORTAL_ENVS` (optional): corresponds to the [apollo.portal.envs](#_311-apollo.portal.envs---list-of-supportable-environments) configuration item in ApolloPortalDB, which can be configured by this environment parameter if it is not configured in the database
-* `DEV_META/PRO_META`(optional): Configure the Meta Service address of the corresponding environment, named by ${ENV}_META, it should be noted that if you configure [apollo.portal.meta.servers](#_312- apolloportalmetaservers-each-environment-meta-servers-list) configuration, then the configuration in apollo.portal.meta.servers prevails
+* `DEV_META/PRO_META`(optional): Configure the Meta Service address of the corresponding environment, named by `${ENV}_META`, it should be noted that if you configure  [apollo.portal.meta.servers](#_312-apollo.portal.meta.servers---List-of-Meta-Service-for-each-environment)  configuration, then the configuration in apollo.portal.meta.servers prevails.

 #### 2.3.1.4 Building a Docker image from source